JohnKnee3/Employee-Tracker/scribble.md

 DROP TABLE IF EXISTS voters;
 --.
 The best I can tell you make sure to drop everything that requires a fk first from bottom to top, Then afterwards you drop everything else in order from top to bottom?
 This may be wrong.
+/
+/
+/

+## 12.5.4

+Built the post to add a voter.
+I again was able to copy and paste the candidatesRoutes.js and by carefully following the steps make it work before the module showed me.
+No real new info here.
+But it is worth noting we have not built the router.get so in order to see if it worked I had to go into the MySWL shell USE election;- SELECT \* FROM votes; - to see that it worked after using insomnia to perform my post.